-- Financial Plan – Answer key financial questions, including how much to start a jet ski rental business, revenue streams, projected sales & expenses for the next five years, how much money does a jet ski rental business make, and funding needs.
+- Financial Plan – Answer key financial questions, including how much to start a jet ski rental business, revenue streams, projected sales & expenses for the next five years, how much money a jet ski rental business makes, and funding needs.

 3. Obtain Proper Licenses

 Before starting your jet ski rental business, it’s important to obtain the necessary licenses and permissions.
 The licensing requirements can vary from state to state, so it’s important to research the specific requirements for your location.
 Once you’ve determined the necessary licenses and permissions, you’ll need to choose a suitable business structure, which varies by country and state.